-PSY 650 A (692A).
-MASTER'S INTERNSHIP IN COUNSELING PSY-CHOLOGY.
-(2) Third course in the master's Practice Core sequence.
-Supervised practice in psychological work with clients within an approved counseling or clinical setting.
+PSY 650 A. MASTER'S PRACTICUM IN COUNSELING PSYCHOLOGY.

+(3) Supervised practice in psychological work with clients within an approved or clinical setting.
 Supervision is provided by an on site supervisor and a university supervisor.
-Student must complete 300 hours of experience per semester with not less than 75% in direct clinical services.
-Students must obtain internship placement and have it approved with the appropriate program coordinator the semester before enrolling in this course.
+Students must obtain practica placements and have it approved with the appropriate program coordinator the semester before enrolling in this course.
 Students seeking licensure or certification also should take responsibility to check requirements for direct services and supervision with the appropriate boards.
 At the time of enrollment, students must demonstrate proof of current professional liability insurance.
-Prerequisite: Admission to graduate program in psychology; approval of the Program Coordinator one semester prior to enrollment; PSY 520.
+Prerequisite: Admission to graduate program in psychology; approval of the Counseling Psychology Practicum Coordinator one semester prior to enrollment; PSY 520.

-PSY 650 B (692B).
-MASTER'S INTERNSHIP IN COUNSELING PSY-CHOLOGY.
-(2) Fourth course in the master's Practice Core sequence.
-Supervised practice in psychological work with clients within an approved counseling or clinical setting.
+PSY 650 B. MASTER'S PRACTICUM IN COUNSELING PSYCHOLOGY.(3) Supervised practice in psychological work with clients within an approved counseling or clinical setting.
 Supervision is provided by an on site supervisor and a university supervisor.
-Student must complete 300 hours of experience per semester with not less than 75% in direct clinical services.
-Students must obtain internship placement and have it approved with the appropriate program coordinator the semester before enrolling in this course.
+Students must obtain practica placements and have them approved with the appropriate program coordinator the semester before enrolling in this course.
 Students seeking licensure or certification also should take responsibility to check requirements for direct services and supervision with the appropriate boards.
 At the time of enrollment, students must demonstrate proof of current professional liability insurance.
-Prerequisite: Admission to graduate program in psychology; approval of the Program Coordinator one semester prior to enrollment; PSY 520.
+Prerequisite: Admission to graduate program in Psychology; approval of the Counseling Psychology Practicum Coordinator one semester prior to enrollment; PSY 650A

-PSY 654 A (512).
+PSY 654.
 THESIS.
 (1) A scientific research thesis is executed under the direct supervision of an approved graduate faculty person.
+A formal proposal meeting must be held prior to data collection.
+Generally, completion of the thesis takes at least two enrollments.
+After the initial enrollment, students enroll in the continuation section until the thesis is successfully defended.
 Upon acceptance of the written report and the passing of the oral examination, a grade will be awarded designating completion of the project.
-While students do not enroll in this class until the second year of the Mater's, it is strongly encouraged that they consider possible research options throughout their training and speak with respective faculty regarding possible mutual research interests.
-Prerequisite: PSY 514.
+While students do not enroll in this class until the second year of the Master's, it is strongly encouraged that they consider possible research options throughout their training and speak with respective faculty regarding possible mutual research interests.
+Prerequisite: PSY 504 & 514.